matejx/stm32f1-CAN-bootloader/README.md

   - uint16_t **par1**
   - uint32_t **par2**

-Each board appearing on the CAN bus should have a unique //board ID//.
+Each board appearing on the CAN bus should have a unique *board ID*.
 This assures you're actually talking to the board you want to be talking to.

 **Write page buffer:**
   - **offset** (par1), offset into the page buffer